rahjooh/CryptoTrade/README.md

 3. Instantiates typed channels (`internal.Channels`).
 4. Creates the reader, flattener, and optional S3 writer.
 5. Starts components concurrently and listens for shutdown signals.
-6. Ensures graceful termination by waiting for goroutines to finish.
+6. Ensures graceful termination by flushing buffers and waiting for goroutines to finish.

 This file binds all other modules and is required to assemble the pipeline into a runnable service.